 Some of the other Tarot decks I enjoy are the Cat People, Dragon, Fey, Halloween, Herbal, Hansen-Roberts, Medieval Scapini, Nigel Jackson (now out of print and becoming more valuable), Norse, Old Path, Robin Wood, Secrets, Whimsical, Ellen Canon Reedís Witchesí Tarot (also out of print and quite valuable) decks.
 Different decks appeal to me at different times of the year or for readings with certain people, especially family members.
 Other decks donít get used as much, but seem quite cooperative when brought out of their bags and boxes for a reading.

-I cleanse my decks by passing them through the symbols of the Elementals: sprinkle with salt, wave through incense smoke,
+I cleanse my new tarot decks by passing them through the symbols of the Elementals: sprinkle with salt, wave through incense smoke,

-pass quickly through candle flame, and sprinkle lightly with water (and wipe off!), then I set the deck on the pentacle and wipe it dry.
+pass quickly through candle flame, and sprinkle lightly with water (and wipe off!), then I set the deck on the pentacle and charge it to work for me through the power of the Goddess and the God, and through the Elementals.

 Most of my Tarot decks are kept in drawstring bags of cotton, silk, or velvet, some of which I have made and others of which I have bought.
 A few of the decks are simply wrapped in cotton or silk.
 The colors vary according to the impression I receive from the deck -- black for warding negativity, purple for enhancing spirituality, green for Nature, herbs and plant life, and brown for the Earth and animal life.
 You should choose whatever color corresponds with your focus and that of the deck.
 Nearly all of my Tarot decks are then stored in decorative tarot boxes.
 I have collected quite a few of the colorful boxes made in Poland from linden wood -- they have such a wonderful scent -- but I also use other styles of boxes and decorative tins.
 I like to keep a couple of stones, mainly covellite (for psychic openings) and prehnite (for unconditional love), with the deck I use for readings, and even with some of the decks in their boxes or pouches -- usually rose quartz or clear quartz.